-In December 2016, the Compensation Committee applied the same compensation principles as in previous years for 2017 and continued to focus on pay for performance, including a specific focus on long-term growth.
-Although there were many valuable achievements in 2016, and the Company's total stockholder returns were significant in 2016 and 2017 with an increase of 80.5% and 43.1% in the Company's total stockholder returns or stock price from 2015 to 2016 and from 2016 to 2017, respectively; Company management and the Board recognized that it was critical to continue the significant momentum Kratos had realized in the unmanned aerial drone system business area, to focus on the Company's longer term growth prospects and opportunities for margin expansion and cash flow generation for the next few years, and to incentive management with this longer term horizon.
-Accordingly, base compensation for Kratos' Chief Executive Officer and all other of the executive officers for 2017 was frozen at 2014 levels (with the exception of Mr. Fendley, who was not an executive officer until January 2017, and Mr. Carrai and Mr. Adelman, who were awarded increases in base salaries in 2015 and therefore 2017 base salaries were frozen at 2015 levels).
-Furthermore, Mr. Fendley's compensation as President of the Unmanned Systems Division is comprised primarily of stock awards (many of which are granted upon the achievement of goals in the UAS business, pursuant to incentive letters) as opposed to base salary, which reflects the Company's focus on pay for performance and long-term growth, particularly with respect to the UAS business which has been the focus of significant investment by the Company in recent years.
+In December 2017, the Compensation Committee applied the same compensation principles as in previous years for 2018 and continued to focus on pay for performance, including a specific focus on the successful execution of the Company's strategic plan and long-term growth.
+There were many significant achievements in 2017 and 2018, and the Company's total stockholder returns were also significant in 2017 and 2018, with an increase of 43.1% and 33.1% in the Company's total stockholder returns or stock price from 2016 to 2017 and from 2017 to 2018, respectively.
+Additionally, the Company continued a growth trajectory of revenues, Adjusted EBITDA, operating income and cash flow from operations generation, Company management and the Board recognized that it was critical to continue the significant momentum Kratos had realized in the unmanned aerial drone system business area, to focus on the Company's longer term growth prospects and opportunities for margin expansion and cash flow generation for the next few years, and to incentivize management with this longer term horizon.
+Accordingly, base compensation for Kratos' Chief Executive Officer and all other of the executive officers for 2018 was frozen at 2014 levels (with the exception of Mr. Carrai and Mr. Adelman, who were awarded increases in base salaries in 2015 and therefore 2018 base salaries were frozen at 2015 levels).

-The base salary increases provided to our named executive officers were all 0%, as all base salaries remained frozen in 2017.
-Our named executive officers' annual base salaries in 2016, annual base salaries for 2017 and the percentage of 2017 target total direct compensation represented by the 2017 base salaries are as follows:
+The base salary increases provided to our named executive officers were all 0%, as all base salaries remained frozen in 2018.
+Our named executive officers' annual base salaries in 2017, annual base salaries for 2018 and the percentage of 2018 target total direct compensation represented by the 2018 base salaries are as follows: